TheMorphium/pymorphic-purple-tiger/README.md

 # Pymorphic Purple Tiger - Is a pythonic Derivative of Helium's Angry Purple Tiger
-Pymorphic Purple Tiger generates animal-based hash diegests meant to be memorable and human-readable.
+Pymorphic Purple Tiger generates animal-based hash digests meant to be memorable and human-readable.
 Pymorphic Purple Tiger is apt for anthropomorphizing project names, crypto addresses, UUIDs, or any complex string of characters that needs to be displayed in a user interface.